KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Ultimately, some souls return
 through Theon
 and remerge with the Field of Aion,
-moving into the silent origin of Zenon.
+and from there move into the silent origin of Zenon.

 This is not regression —
 it is completion.